 The Karma of Brown Folk by Vijay Prashad (University of Minnesota Press, 2001).

 The Latinos of Asia: How Filipino Americans Break the Rules of Race by Anthony Christian Ocampo (Stanford University Press, 2016).
-(On order, log in to request through CSU+ or Circuit)

 The Making of Asian America: A History by Erika Lee (Simon & Schuster, 2016).

 Whiter: Asian American Women on Skin Color and Colorism by Nikki Khanna (NYU Press, 2020).

 Yellow Peril!
 An Archive of Anti-Asian Fear edited by John Kuo Wei Tchen and Dylan Yeats (Verso, 2014).